 Salaries are subject to the applicable minimum wage.

-- Applications may be emailed, mailed or faxed to the appropriate Equity office.
+Important!
+Applications may be emailed or mailed to the appropriate Equity office.
 Please submit as soon as possible.
 Upon receipt, you will be notified regarding the amounts needed to process your contracts.
 It may take a minimum of three weeks from the date your checks arrive at Equity to process your request, so please plan accordingly.

 - No Equity Actor or Stage Manager may begin rehearsals without having signed an Equity contract.